 We know what it’s like to be a patient.
 Many of us have required surgery at one point in time.
 We’ve had spouses and loved ones go through surgeries.
 We’ve received epidurals as expectant mothers.
 Some of our children have even had surgery.
 We know what it’s like, because we’ve been where you are.

 PAA is dedicated to providing the safest, most ethical care to meet the needs of every patient.
 We understand that surgery—elective or mandatory—can be scary for most.
 But we are here to answer your questions and provide as much information as possible about anesthesia.

 The educational materials below offer a deeper look into anesthesia and what patients can expect.
 Please know that you also can call your surgical facility with questions any time pre- or post-surgery.
-Lastly, we offer a HIPAA compliant tool called Secure Connect, which offers patients a safe, secure means of contacting PAA physicians directly.
+Lastly, we offer a HIPAA compliant tool called Talk to My Doc, which offers patients a safe, secure means of contacting PAA physicians directly.